DEGREE AT A GLANCE:

-This course will focus on the forces that shape corporate strategic decisions, become familiar with the basic tools corporate leaders use to maximize the value of the company, and gain an appreciation of the issues and situations frequently confronting today’s executive.
-In addition, the student will learn to recognize the different characteristics of an industry environment and how to identify the threats and opportunities as well as the organizations strengths and weaknesses relative to its environment.
+This course will focus on the processes that shape corporate strategic decisions.
+Students will study the basic tools used by corporate leaders to maximize the value of the company and gain an appreciation of the issues and situations frequently confronting today’s executive.
+In addition, the students will evaluate the different characteristics of an organization’s environment and identify the threats, opportunities, strengths, and weaknesses relative to its environment.

 This course provides an understanding of the corporation, each of the business functions (to include accounting, finance, marketing, technology, management, and planning), and the relations between and among functions in the operation of the firm.

 This course is concerned with the formulation and analysis of business strategy.
 Business strategy is the set of objectives and policies that collectively determine how a business positions itself to increase its returns and create economic value for its owners and stakeholders.
 Students will be introduced to analytical techniques for diagnosing the competitive position of a business, evaluating business strategies, and identifying and analyzing specific business options.